aaronmarr/blog-old/posts/eleventy-travis-ci.md

 The first thing you will need is an Eleventy installation pushed to a repository on Github.
 I used the [Eleventy base blog](https://github.com/11ty/eleventy-base-blog) "starter" template for my site.
 This contains a base installation of 11ty, set up with a couple of static pages to get you going.
 I also created a repo on Github with the name "blog" and pushed my local 11ty site to the `master` branch.

-<aside>Github does provide a way for you to auto-publish from a master branch at [username].github.io, but this does remove some of the flexibility of build and deploy branches.
-I want total control over which branches are built and deployed, so I chose "blog" for my repository name, instead of opting for the standard [username].github.io one.</aside>
+<aside>Github does provide a way for you to auto-publish from a master branch at [username].github.io, but this does remove some of the flexibility of build and deploy branches.</aside>

 There are a few settings in Github which I also adjusted.
 In the repository settings, there's a section for Github Pages.
 In here, I selected "enable pages" and also set up my custom domain name.
 If you're using a custom domain, you'll need to point your DNS to the Github Pages IPs, and also create a CNAME file in the base of your repository.
 More details about that can be found in the [Github documentation](https://help.github.com/en/articles/using-a-custom-domain-with-github-pages).